 A world where edible insects will supply healthy food, making high value proteins accessible to a wider population with important environmental and social benefits.

-We support producers to be unique and preferred.
+We enable producers to be unique and preferred.

-Insect food industry is growing, many farmers and manufactures are entering the international market.
-We confirm the quality of products and processes, through the ENTOTRUST audit.
-We advise for improvements.
+Insect food trend is growing, with many farmers and manufactures entering the market.
+We confirm the quality of your products and processes, through the ENTOTRUST audit.
+You gain consumers' trust.

-ENTOTRUST is the international program to certify products, manufactures and farm operations.
-The seal stands for high quality.
-See the latest certified products.
+ENTOTRUST is the international voluntary program to certify manufactures and farms.
+Newly certified producers.

 We stand for consumers information and health.

-ENTOTRUST seal on the packaging is the consumer reference to select safe and high quality products.
-Producers that can be trusted.
+ENTOTRUST label on the packaging is the reference to buy safe and high quality products.

-It all started with our founders, international citizens and sustainability ambassadors.
+It all started with our founders, international citizens and sustainability activists.

-Phd and Veterinary scientist expert in the safety and legislative aspects of edible insects.
+Expert in the safety and legislative aspects of edible insects.
 He collaborated in scientific reports by EFSA and OIE.
-Degree in Veterinary medicine at the University of Padua, specialized in Inspection of food, and PhD in Veterinary Science.
-More than five years as veterinary researcher at IZSV Italy where he has dealt with: food microbiology, nanotechnology, novel food, microbiological risk assessment and systematic review methodology.
-He has authored and peer-reviewed several publications in scientific journals, books and monographs.
+Degree in Veterinary medicine and PhD in Veterinary Science.
+More than ten years as veterinary researcher, he has dealt with: food microbiology, novel food, microbiological risk assessment.
+He has authored several publications in scientific journals, books and monographs.

 Operations and governance

-MBA with more than 15 years in food and retail.
+MBA with more than 20 years in food and retail.
 He takes care of our continuous development and stakeholders relationships.
-Focused on innovation and product development, operations and quality in different industries as well as TLC.
-He is a serial traveler and explorer, triggered by wilderness, local traditions and food discoveries.
+Focused on innovation and product development, operations and quality in different industries.
+He is a serial traveler and explorer, triggered by biology, wilderness, local traditions and food discoveries.

-PhD in the Department of Zoology, University of Cambridge.
+PhD in the department of Zoology, University of Cambridge.
 Charlotte has done research on several aspects of insects as food, including the nutritional composition and role of wild and farmed species, as well as the sustainability of their cultivation and collection.
 She has done fieldwork in Japan, Congo, Mexico and Zimbabwe.
-Her current activity is with Springer, and she also works with Insects and People of the South Indian Ocean.
-She loves insects and people.
+Her current activity is with Springer.

 Senior manager, confirmed bicultural in Italy and France, obsessed by consumer demand analysis and a trailblazer.
 Master at L. Bocconi University Milan Italy, he was Marketing Direction and CGO officer in various multinational firms in the last 20 years.
 Based in France he focuses on network development and partnerships building.